flux-framework/flux-core/doc/man1/common/submit-submission-directives.rst

 SUBMISSION DIRECTIVES
 =====================

-The *flux mini batch* command supports submission directives mixed within the submission script.
+The :man1:`flux-batch` command supports submission directives mixed within the submission script.
 The submission directive specification is fully detailed in RFC 36, but is summarized here for convenience: